Jaspersoft/jrs-rest-java-client/README.md

         .getEntity()
         .getThumbnails();
 ```
-Please notice that thumbnail represented by DTO class which contains a Base64 content (not InputStream).
+Please notice that ResourceThumbnail class (DTO) contains the content in Base64 string format (not InputStream).
 ####QueryExecutor Service
 In addition to running reports, JasperReports Server exposes queries that you can run through the QueryExecutor service.
 For now the only resource that supports queries is a Domain.